tcitworld/framaslides/README.md

 ### Dependencies
 * `npm i`
-* `composer up` You'll need to fill in your database informations
+* `composer up` You'll need to do a `grunt build` first then fill in your database informations

 ### Compilation and bundling
 * `grunt build` (for Strut)